alinahid477/tap-accelerators/app-deployment-generator/configs/README.md

 ```
 kubectl apply -f build/workload.yaml
+kubectl apply -f build/src-git-secret.yaml
 ```

 The above command will create:
-- a workload to connect to supplychain (CI pipeline)
+- a workload to connect to supplychain (CI pipeline) in the build cluster.
-- a secret called src-git-secret (refered in workload.yaml) for the supplychain to pull application source code.
+- a secret called src-git-secret-RPLC_WORKLOAD_NAME (refered in workload.yaml) for the supplychain to pull application source code.

 To see the logs for supplychain execution run the below command: